-Is a work life balance really possible in today's market?
+Is a work life balance really possible in today's working world?

 One innovative company to buck the trend is Red Frog events who give its employees unlimited vacation days.
 What a great but ludicrous idea, how could it possibly be managed?
 However, Red Frog said the vacation policy is not abused “simply make sure your work is complete, and that's it, no questions asked”.
 Find out more here unlimited vacation days